Codecademy/docs/content/ai/concepts/neural-networks/terms/Adam-Optimization/Adam-Optimization.md

 8. It requires little tuning.

 ## Challenges
-[While very robust Adam does have a few challenges.
+While very robust Adam does have a few challenges:
-1. Adam does not always converge to an optimal solution
+1. Adam does not always converge to an optimal solution.
-2. Adam does suffer from some weight decay
+2. Adam can suffer from weight decay issues.
-3. Newer optimization algorithms are faster and provide improved calculations]
+3. Newer optimization algorithms can be faster and provide improved performance.

 ## Example